AbhishekRaoC/AutoPoet/README.md

-# Aiuthor
+# AutoPoet
-AI that is capable of producing fiction books on demand.
+AI that is capable of producing poems on demand.